 Forecast: Light winds, spotty showers and large surf heading in for the weekend

-HONOLULU (HawaiiNewsNow) - Trade winds will diminish through today giving way to daytime sea breezes and overnight land breezes tonight through the middle of next week.
+HONOLULU (HawaiiNewsNow) - Trade winds will diminish through Friday, giving way to daytime sea breezes and overnight land breezes Friday night through the middle of next week.
 This will lead to clouds and showers over leeward and interior sections each afternoon followed by clearing skies at night.

 Copyright 2021 Hawaii News Now.
 All rights reserved.